yshjain19/Delta-Student/README.md

 * Cloudinary
 * Git & GitHub

 This repository serves as my learning archive and documents my progress throughout the course.
-It will continue to be updated as I learn new concepts and build more projects
+It will continue to be updated as I learn new concepts and build more projects.